 Locations We Serve

-At LeViness, Tolzman & Hamitlon, we represent those injured in all types of car accidents throughout the greater Baltimore area and surrounding counties, including but not limited to:
+At LeViness, Tolzman & Hamilton, we represent those injured in all types of car accidents throughout the greater Baltimore area and surrounding counties, including but not limited to:

-If you are injured in a car wreck in Maryland, call the Baltimore car accident lawyers at LeViness, Tolzman & Hamilton today.
+If you are injured in a car wreck in Maryland, call one of our professional Baltimore car accident lawyers at LeViness, Tolzman & Hamilton today.
 We are available 24 hours a day to respond to injured accident victims.
 Our firm handles auto accident cases on a contingency basis, so you owe us nothing until we recover damages on your claim.
 Your complete satisfaction is our law firm’s primary concern.
 For a free consultation, call us at 800-547-4LAW (4529) or contact us online.

-Located in Baltimore, Columbia, Glen Burnie, and Towson, we represent clients throughout Maryland, including those in Anne Arundel County, Baltimore County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Prince George’s County, Queen Anne’s County, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, and Elkridge.
+Located in Baltimore, Columbia, Glen Burnie, and Prince George’s County, we represent clients throughout Maryland, including those in Anne Arundel County, Baltimore County, Carroll County, Harford County, Howard County, Montgomery County, Maryland’s Western Counties, Prince George’s County, Queen Anne’s County, Southern Maryland, and the Eastern Shore, as well as the communities of Catonsville, Essex, Halethorpe, Middle River, Rosedale, Gwynn Oak, Brooklandville, Dundalk, Pikesville, Nottingham, Windsor Mill, Lutherville, Timonium, Sparrows Point, Ridgewood, Randallstown, and Elkridge.